DUI With Injury

 All DUI defenses are available for this charge plus one additional defense–that the accident was not your fault.
 California Vehicle Code Sections 23153 is the DUI with injury statute.
 But it only applies if you cause the accident.
 Just being in an accident when you are intoxicated isn’t enough to convict you of the offense.
 The accident must be your fault.
 If you were driving while intoxicated and another driver causes an accident, then you could only be convicted of a simple DUI.

 In order to convict you of felony DUI with injury, the prosecutor must prove that you either violated some traffic law or were negligent in some way.
 They must also prove that the traffic violation or negligence caused the accident.

 If the injury is serious, things get much worse.
-If anyone is seriously injured then you can also be charged with a “great bodily injury” enhancement.
-If this enhancement is found true by a jury, then you face an additional mandatory three years in the state prison.
-Moreover, if there is great bodily injury, then the offense of DUI with injury becomes a “strike” offense under California’s three-strikes law.
+If anyone is seriously injured then you can also be charged with causing “great bodily injury”, which is a sentence enhancement.
+If this enhancement is found true by a jury, then you face an additional mandatory three years in the state prison on top of the sentence for injury DUI.
+Moreover, if there is great bodily injury, then the offense of injury DUI becomes a “strike” offense under California’s three-strikes law.

 California Vehicle Code Sections 23153(a) states; “It is unlawful for any person, while under the influence of any alcoholic beverage or drug, or under the combined influence of any alcoholic beverage and drug, to drive a vehicle and concurrently do any act forbidden by law, or neglect any duty imposed by law in driving the vehicle, which act or neglect proximately causes bodily injury to any person other than the driver.”